anshlabs716/minifetch/README.md

 On Linux (with sudo):
 Bash
 gcc minifetch.c -o minifetch
+Bash
 sudo mv minifetch /usr/local/bin/minifetch
-Now you can run it from anywhere by simply typing minifetch.
+Now you can run it from anywhere by simply typing:

+Bash
+minifetch
 On Termux (no root):
 Bash
 gcc minifetch.c -o $PREFIX/bin/minifetch
+After that, simply type minifetch in any Termux session:

+Bash
+minifetch
+## 🛠️ Prerequisites (Installing GCC)

+Before compiling the C version, make sure you have a C compiler (`gcc` or `clang`) installed.

 After that, simply type minifetch in any Termux session.

 🖥️ Usage